 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded in the child's SEND file and will be made accessible to staff in a pupil passport and provision summary.
+This information will be recorded in the child's SEND file and will be made accessible to staff in the pupil's support plan and on the school provision map.